tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Variable UI
 This is the UI of the Client-side configuration variable.
-This variable will handle settings like endpoint domain name and path, common event parameters, user ID, user consent mode, cross-domain, traffic source parameters and logging in JavaScript console.
+This variable will handle settings like sets user and session parameters, common event parameters, user ID, user consent mode, cross-domain tracking, logging in JavaScript console and more.

 <img width="1265" alt="Screenshot 2025-06-03 alle 15 43 28" src="https://github.com/user-attachments/assets/e79fbc8e-41b5-45b1-b068-2a0cf8ef6e7e" />